Study With Us

 The RSC is a vibrant training ground for young doctoral researchers.
 The DPhil in International Development programme at the Oxford Department of International Development provides an opportunity to study for a doctorate in international development on topics requiring an interdisciplinary approach.
 Students come from disciplines including development studies, politics and international relations, social and cultural anthropology, and geography.

-Visiting Fellowships at the RSC are open to PhD (DPhil) students, post doctoral scholars and professional academics researching aspects of forced migration.
+Visiting Fellowships at the RSC are open to independent non-academic researchers, doctoral students, postdoctoral scholars, and professional academics researching aspects of forced migration.
 The main purpose of the Visiting Fellows programme is to enhance the academic work (research and teaching) of the RSC by mutual exchange and learning.

 DPhil in Migration Studies